msturrus/exoplanet_maker/README.md

 Link: https://universalplanetator.herokuapp.com/

-It basically does this, but with a solid framerate:
+It basically does this:

  -!(planetation.gif)

 **But How?**

 This project uses three.js and react to create an editable stellar system.
 You can change the star's size, brightness, color (rgb) values, as well as add an unlimited (fps permitting) number of custom planets and moons.
 Then, you can navigate through them with three.js's excellent trackball controls(http://threejs.org/examples/#misc_controls_trackball).
-This is all rendered in WebGL, so it might run down your battery a bit.
+This is all rendered with the Three.js WebGL renderer.

 Eventually, you will be able to save them, retrieve them, and edit them.
-Look for that probably next week.

-React is used to draw the scene and controls based on input provided by the user.
+React is used to render the controls.

 **Instructions for use**

 These will become less necessary as the UI gets cleaned up, but right now it's a mess, so listen up:

-These are the controls (please don't laugh I have not gotten much CSS done on this thing)
+These are the controls:

 -![TUTORIAL](tutorial.png)